zanppa/tmlink/client/README.md

 A very simple test client for TMLink.

-After the gadget is connected (I've used Raspberry PI Zero W) as ethernet gadget, launch
+After the gadget is connected (I've used Raspberry PI Zero W) as ethernet gadget, or an actual Mirrorlink compatible device (Sony Xperia Z2), launch
 ```
 sudo sh usb0_interface.sh
 ```
 to configure the local usb0 interface up and run dhclient on it.
+Note: at least on Devuan Excalibur the usb connection, after launching mirrorlink, automatically launches DHCP client on it so this step is not needed!

 After that, launch
 ```